Sentinel Butte, North Dakota

 Sentinel Butte is a city in Golden Valley County, North Dakota, United States.
-The population was 61 at the 2020 census.
+The population was 61 at the 2020 census, and was estimated at 70 in 2024.

+History

 Sentinel Butte was founded in 1902 along the transcontinental rail line of the Northern Pacific Railway.
 The name comes from the prominent butte (3,428 ft [1,045 m]) three miles (5 km) to the south.
 This geographical feature was named in honor of two Arikara sentinels killed nearby in 1864 by the Sioux.